fastlane/fastlane/README.md

 ### Completely reset all simulators

+You can run this command in the terminal to delete and re-create all iOS simulators:

     snapshot reset_simulators

 **Warning**: This will delete **all** your simulators and replace by new ones!
 This is useful, if you run into weird `Instruments` problems when running `snapshot`.